jmakino/clop-crystal/README.md

 To use clop.cr, first define some string variable which contains the description in YAML-like (slightly enhanced) format.
-If the name of the valiable is "optionstr", add the following two lines:
+If the name of the variable is "optionstr", add the following two lines:

     clop_init(__LINE__, __FILE__, __DIR__, "optionstr")
     options=CLOP.new(optionstr,ARGV)